-C and I are in our 50s (I’m 52 as I write this and I wouldn’t dare disclose C’s age) and we have decided to be impetuous and push off into the sunset in our Van.
+C and I are in our 50s (I’m 55 as I update this and I wouldn’t dare disclose C’s age) and three years ago we decided to be impetuous and push off into the sunset in our Van.
 It’s been a long time getting here and we hope there’s a good slab of time before we enter the dribbling stage of our lives.
-I hope this page explains why we are doing what we are doing and how we got here.
+I hope this page explains why we are doing what we are doing, how I became a novelist and how we got to where we are today.

 I joined the Army at 18 and after 26 reasonably successful years I had an epiphany.
 I was a Team Leader at Abbeywood buying guns and stuff – it was taxing, but fun.
 No day was the same and I worked with some really good people, although with a team of almost 100, one or two were tricky.
 Looking forward I had a good career with very reasonable prospects.
 However, although I had not spent as much time away from home as many of my friends, I was tired.
 Tired of the 7.15 starts, the 6.30 finishes and the work and emails that surrounded and plagued the time either side of the working day.
 I found it almost impossible to switch off and, whilst often a centre of morale at work, I was more miserable at home.
 And then one day……